killeik/lipstick/README.md

 # Console Colour Scheme Synchroniser (C2S2)

+## 🚧 Work in progress, please do not use yet.

 Console Colour Scheme Synchroniser (C2S2) is a configurable mechanism for synchronising the themes of command-line applications with GNOME system colour scheme changes.

 [Why?](#why)